 '(1) There's no need to say anything about differences in religion; the situation is fully known to everyone, and feelingly understood by Christians, in particular, among themselves.
 They have taken turns in applying rigorous tests to one another.
-When any party happened to have the power of the state, it did everything it possibly could to make its private "sense" the public one; but it never succeeded-and common sense was as hard to pin down as catholic or orthodox when these are taken as general terms, not the names of two branches of Christianity.
-What one ·sect· regards as an inconceivable mystery is easy for another sect to grasp; what is absurd to one is rigorously proved for another.
+When any party happened to have the power of the state, it did everything it possibly could to make its private "sense" the public one; but it never succeeded-and common sense was as hard to pin down as catholic or orthodox of two branches of Christianity.
+What one \cdot sect \cdot regards as an inconceivable mystery is easy for another sect to grasp; what is absurd to one is rigorously proved for another.

-'(2) As for policy: there is equally a question as what "sense" or whose "sense" could be called common.
+(2) As for policy: there is equally a question as what "sense" or whose "sense" could be called common.
 If plain British or Dutch "sense" is right, Turkish and French "sense" must be very wrong.
 And although passive obedience [see Glossary] strikes us as mere nonsense, we have found it to be the "common sense" of a large party among ourselves, a larger party in Europe, and perhaps the greatest part of all the world besides.